srtipo/coranos.github.io/bananos/developer-training/index.md

 ## Lesson Four, add HTML to your index.html, use CSS.

-4.1) in your github pages site, add an index.css with the following code:
+4.1) using atom, in your github pages site, add a file called index.css that contains the following code:

 ```
 .small_image {